Jimmy-Lo/English_Writing/README.md

 48. As alluded to earlier, it may be convenient to introduce ...
 49. A large portion of the assigned spectrum is used sporadically.
 50. Network information theory is a challenging field with a plethora of open questions.
+51. We have showcased a number of results relating to the fundamental communication limits in cognitive networks.